16 Best Lens for Event Photography: (2023 Guide & Reviews)

 That is the only downside again.

-So, I would guess my last and final gripe about this lens is that the overall focus ring itself, although it does have stops to ensure you don’t go to infinity, can constantly keep turning the focus length.
+So, I would guess my last and final gripe about this lens is that the focus ring itself, although it does have stops to ensure you don’t go to infinity, can constantly be turned.

 So that is more than enough, as well as the shallow depth of field, but you also have to be aware that there’s no vibration reduction and the focus ring.